ABHModels/DAO/docs/index.rst

 Welcome to DAO's documentation!
 ===============================

-**DAO** (Data Analysis for Objects?) is a new reflection model for black hole accretion disks, designed to be compatible with XSTAR.
+**DAO** is a new and open source reflection model for black hole accretion disks.

 .. toctree::
    :maxdepth: 2